g45t345rt/g45w/README.md

 ## Why

-Utimately, my goal is to bring more users into the Dero Ecosystem with a wallet that is intuitive and easy to use.
+Utimately, my goal is to bring more users into the Dero Ecosystem with a wallet that is intuitive, easy to use and don't compromise privacy.

-The Dero Project already has a fantastic wallet made by the foundation members, but I want to offer an alternative with a different UI and other features.
+Although there is already a fantastic wallet created by the DERO Foundation members <https://github.com/DEROFDN/Engram>, I want to provide an alternative with a different user interface and additional features, such as smart contract interaction.
-The most notable difference in technology is that this wallet uses Gio UI instead of Fyne for rendering components.
+One notable technological difference is that this wallet uses Gio UI instead of Fyne for rendering components.

-I also want to discontinue the `Dero RPC Bridge` browser extension in favor of this wallet.
+Additionally, I intend to discontinue the `Dero RPC Bridge` browser extension in favor of this wallet.
-This will remove a painful/unsafe step of connecting your wallet directly with the platform.
-In the future platforms should provided QR code of smart contract calls to directly send from wallet.
+This change should remove a painful/unsafe step of connecting your wallet directly to the platform.
+In the future, platforms should provide QR code for smart contract calls, allowing users to send transactions directly from this wallet.

 ## Features